The plagioclase feldspar with an iridescent play-of-color that is often used as a gemstone.

 Labradorite is rarely seen in mass-merchant jewelry.
 Instead it is most often used by designers and jewelers who do unique and custom work.

 Many specimens of labradorite do not exhibit labradorescence.
 These materials can still produce beautiful gemstones because of their desirable color or other optical effects such as aventurescence.
-A beautiful orange piece of labradorite cut as a faceted stone is shown in the right column of this page.
+A beautiful orange piece of labradorite cut as a faceted stone is shown on this page.

 Some specimens of sunstone are labradorite.
 Sunstone is a plagioclase gemstone in which tiny platelets of copper or another mineral are arranged in a common orientation.
 These platelets produce a reflective flash when incident light enters the stone at a proper angle relative to the angle of observation.